mmmangooo/Milestone-Project2/README.md

 in protecting nature and our environment and making life-style choices reflecting this engagement.
 Hiking together is also a great way of strengthening the relationship between parent and child, bonding around the mutual experiences, which is important for every child's mental health.

-This site contains interactive elements such as on click animations, on click alert box and geographical information provides through google maps API.
+This site contains interactive elements such as on click showed elements, geographical information provided through google maps API and email sending through email service.
 All parts of the site is mobile friendly and responsive.